JDF Atom A T1 Tournament Feb. 15th - 17th, 2020

 Second Round - Sudden Death

-iv.
-All major penalties will be reported to the Tournament Director following the game and subject to all suspensions outlined by Hockey Canada, BC Hockey and the VIAHA
+ii) All misconduct and major penalties will be reported to the Tournament Director following the game and subject to all suspensions outlined by Hockey Canada, BC Hockey and the VIAHA.

 c) Commencing Play- Each team will be ready to commence play at the beginning of the allotted ice time.